Updated July 2, 2021.

 4. See the Green Sand Beach

-Another amazing hike (or truck ride if you’re not up for hiking six miles round-trip) on the Big Island is Papakolea, to the green sand beach!
+Another amazing hike (or truck ride if you’re not up for hiking six miles round-trip) on the Island of Hawai’i is Papakolea, to the green sand beach!
 It’s green because of olivine or peridot deposits in the area.
 I’d never seen anything like it in my life, and I’m not sure where else you could see it!

-Read on: Hiking Hawaii: The Big Island
+Read on: Hiking Hawaii: The Island of Hawai’i

 5. Visit the Pu’uhonua O Honaunau National Historic Park (Place of Refuge)